sololinux/mangpi/README.md

 **`GET /manga/chaplist/{name}`**

-This endpoint allows clients to retrieve details about a manga/manhwa.
-The response includes various details such as the manga's name, author, genre, synopsis, status and more.
+This endpoint allows clients to retrieve chapter lists of a manga/manhwa.
+The response includes manga's name, latest Update and all the chapter list in an array.

 <br>